bagisto-europe/admin-azure-auth/README.md

 ```

 During the configuration, you will be prompted to enter your Client ID, Client Secret, and Tenant ID.
-If you don't have these credentials, you can obtain them in the [https://portal.azure.com](https://portal.azure.com).
+If you don't have these credentials, you can obtain them at [https://portal.azure.com](https://portal.azure.com).

 3. Open your admin panel you should see the option to Sign in with Microsoft